udaan-iitt/website/src/posts/blog/ed_2/AIChessOP.md

 }
 </style>

+Artificial Intelligence is a revolution within itself with the vast amounts of feats it has been able to achieve.
+There are ample applications of AI in real-world and real-life scenarios as AI has a wide array of use cases that intend to improve quality of life.
 Chess is a game with vast, innumerable possibilities.
 A popular result from a game theory, known as Zermelo's theorem, assures that "In chess either White or Black can force a win, or both sides can force at least a draw".
 But a precise solution to the game is currently unknown and is not expected soon on account of a large tree of moves possible in any given position.
 Nonetheless, had the game been played with any of the 7 pieces instead of the initial 32, a database known as "Tablebase" could be used to precisely determine the result of the game!